 For logo or some other VECTOR image

-Designers should provide EPS, AI, PDF, or SVG file format.
+Designers should provide AI, editable PDF, JPG and PNG file formats.
 AI (Adobe Illustrator) is a vector-based file that must be used for logo designs.
-For vector designs that will also be used for print, providing a CMYK version of the required files is your best bet.
+For vector designs that will also be used for print, providing a CMYK version of the required files is your best bet; however, please additionally provide a PNG file in RGB mode for web use.
 If the brief called for one-color pantone, or anything specific, you should also bundle that in.
 And, just as you would for website designs, you should provide a flat JPEG for the contest holder’s reference.

 If you use CSD (CorelDRAW), you should provide the contest holder with an editable PDF or convert your file to AI.
 For more information on the problems that can occur when doing this, take a look at CorelDRAW Problems: Publishing as AI and EPS.